sureshm-hub/code-challenges/cheat-sheet.md

 - avoid java compilation errors
 - Sentence ends with ;
-- variable names to align with data structures like: heap, min, curr, next, temp, prev, down, downRight if long word use  2 to 3 chars: high -> hi reminder -> rem
+- variable names to align with data structures like: heap, min, curr, node, root, next, temp, prev, down, downRight const - reserved keyword in java if long word use  2 to 3 chars: high -> hi reminder -> rem